K. Sukumaran (writer): Writing

 Sukumaran started his writing career by writing slokas (verses), inspired by the Venmani slokas.
-His initial poems were published in Bharathi, a magazine run by some prominent Thiyyas of Malabar such as M. R. K. C..
-Later he turned his attention to prose.
+His initial poems were published in Bharathi, a magazine run by some prominent Thiyyas of Malabar such as M. R. K. C. Later he turned his attention to prose.
 Most of his stories are compiled in three books: Sukumara Katha Manjari, Cherukatha and Anchu Kathakal.
 In the series Sukumara Katha Manjari eight volumes are available.
 His novels/novelettes include Azhakulla Pennu, Vidhi, Aa Vallatha Nottam, Inakkavum Pinakkavum, Oru Podikkai, Papathinte Phalam, Aarante Kutti, Vidhavayude Vashi, Vivahathinte Vila and Virunnu Vanna Maman.
 Sukumaran's plays include Bheeshani, Misrayile Rani and Upadesiyaar.
 He also wrote a love poem titled Bhasavilasam and allegories.
 He wrote extensively on science topics and published books such as Albutha Viswasangalum Acharanangalum, Janthusastram, Pranivamsa Charitram, Parakkan Vayyathe Poya Pakshikal and Jyothisastram.
 He has written a series of four books on zoology—Anu Muthal Erumbu Vare (From germ to ant), Matsyam Muthal Pambu Vare (From fish to snake), Pakshikal (Birds) and Mrugam Muthal Manushyam Vare (From animal to man)—where he presents scientific topics in a humorous manner.
 In Pranivamsa Charitram, he describes lion, crow, rat, mosquito and frog.
 Chiriyo Chiri is a collection of humour writings.
 Sukumaragadyamanjari is a collection of essays.

 Even though Sukumaran published about fifty works in various genres like short story, humour, novel, drama, poetry and science, Sukumaran's significance in Malayalam literature is as an early short story writer.
-In Kerala Sahitya Charitram (History of Literature in Kerala), Ulloor S. Parameswara Iyer mentions seven writers as the pioneers of the short story in Malayalam: Vengayil Kunhiraman Nayanar, Oduvil Kunhikrishna Menon, Ambadi Narayana Poduval, Chenkulath Cheriya Kunhirama Menon (M. R. K. C.), Sanjayan (M. Ramunni Nair), E. V. Krishna Pillai and K. Sukumaran.
+In Kerala Sahitya Charitram (History of Literature in Kerala), Ulloor S. Parameswara Iyer mentions seven writers as the pioneers of the short story in Malayalam: Vengayil Kunhiraman Nayanar, Oduvil Kunhikrishna Menon, Ambadi Narayana Poduval, Chenkulath Cheriya Kunhirama Menon (M. R. K. C.), Sanjayan (M. Ramanunni Nair), E. V. Krishna Pillai and K. Sukumaran.
 According to literary critic K. M. Tharakan, the short story as a literary genre evolved and attained perfection with the arrival of K. Sukumaran and E. V. Krishna Pillai.
 According to K. M. George, even though there is monotony in many of K. Sukumaran's stories, they provide light entertainment because of the snatches of humour and they became very popular at the time because of their witty dialogues and lucid prose.
 Literary critic P. K. Parameswaran Nair notes that although K. Sukumaran's themes are not profound or his treatment artistic, the stories make interesting reading because of the humour with which they are generously treated and the clever talk of the characters.
 Nair also observes that Sukumaran's treatment of sringara often borders on the obscene.
 According to Sukumar Azhikode, love and romance dominated the themes of K. Sukumaran's stories.
 According to him, "the unrestrained use of wit and humour gave the stories of K. Sukumaran remarkable entertainment value", but "it destroyed the artistic unity of his creations".